 An intensive study of the work of a single English author, with attention given to his or her literary, historical, and social milieu.
 May be repeated for credit when subject changes.
-Goal 2b, 3 (Goal 3B or 3C Catalog 0809+)
+Goal 2B

 + ENGL3450 Major American Author 3 s.h.